mattborja/sig3/REFS.md

     "type": "key"
 }
 ```
-**Note:** The use of a cryptographically strong random sequence for demonstrating possession and exercise of private key is not precisely necessary.
-Simply signing the phrase, "Hello, world!" inherits the same assurance by virtue of cryptographic operation and the mandatory presence of the *Signature Creation Time* in the hashed packet ([§5.2.3.4, RFC 4880](https://www.rfc-editor.org/rfc/rfc4880#section-5.2.3.4)), making it trivial for a verifier to assess how recent a signature was produced.
-It would be more useful for the prover to sign a message containing more pertinent information or claims to the verifier to establish relevance (i.e. asymmetric encryption using the verifier's public GPG key).
+†The use of a cryptographic *nonce* for demonstrating message uniqueness is not strictly necessary due to the presence of the *Signature Creation Time* in the resulting hashed packet ([§5.2.3.4, RFC 4880](https://www.rfc-editor.org/rfc/rfc4880#section-5.2.3.4)).

----

-### S/MIME Encrypted and/or Signed Email
-**Control**: Email
-**Assurance**: `marginal+`

-Subject demonstrates possession and exercise of email address and inbox.

 ---